Teradata/stacki-wiki/Mesos-Marathon-Zookeeper.md

 This is an example of deploying Mesos/Marathon/Zookeeper using attributes vs. using appliances.
 You will:
-*
+* Download the Mesos, Marathon, and Zookeeper repositories.
+(We'll throw in the updates for free.)
+* Define attributes (key/value pairs) to segment roles within the Mesos cluster.
+* Configure extend-base.xml to deploy a Mesos, Zookeeper, and Marathon master using the attributes.
+* Configure extend-base.xml to deploy Mesos slaves.

+This document was initially started from a user question on the Stacki User list.
+There are number of ways to flay the cluster beast.
+A pallet is one of them.
+A pallet is good if you know you're going to be deploying the same configuration to multiple clusters that may not have connectivity to your initial frontend.
+It comes packaged as an ISO so it's easier to pass around to data centers rather than rsync files.

-I don't want to do a pallet because I don't know the full configuration tweaking I will have to do in order to get what I want.
-So I'm going to do configuration and installation at it's most basic level.
-Well sort of, I'm actually going to cheat a little because I'm going to pull the Mesosphere RPMs down as a pallet.
+Generally, with a first time install, I don't want to do a pallet because I don't know the full configuration tweaking I will have to do in order to get what I want.
+So I'm going to do configuration and installation at it's most basic level using an extend-base.xml in the site-profiles directory.
+Well sort of basic, I'm actually going to cheat a little because I'm going to pull the Mesosphere, Zookeeper, and Marathon RPMs down as a pallet.
 You'll see what I mean in a minute.

-I'm doing this on VirtualBox, a stacki-1.0 frontend and 4 backend nodes.
+I'm doing this on VirtualBox, a stacki-1.0 frontend and 5 backend nodes.

 % Mirror Mesos and all that stuff.